 - Better heat dissipation and conductivity: Compared with ordinary FR4 PCB, aluminum PCB has excellent heat dissipation performance.
 For example, Fr4 PCB with a thickness of 1.5mm will have a thermal resistance of 20-22 degrees per watt, while aluminum PCB with a depth of 1.5mm will have a thermal resistance of 1-2 degrees per watt.

-- Dimensional Stability: aluminum PCBs show dimensional stability and stable size.
-For example, when they are heated from 30-140 degrees, their size only had a change by 2.5%-3.0%.
+- Dimensional Stability: aluminum PCBs show dimensional Stability and stable size.
+For example, when heated from 30-140 degrees, their size only changes by 2.5%-3.0%.

 Aluminum PCB Circuit Board Applications

 - The most common use of aluminum PCBs is where high heat dissipation is required.
 Aluminum can dissipate the heat and omit the need for heat sinks.
 It can be cost-effective and a reliable option to manage the heat of the board.
 The heat generated by different components can be quickly dissipated with the help of the dielectric material.
 Thus, the parts never experience high thermal stress; it increases the life of the elements.

 - Nowadays, aluminum PCBs are mostly used for LEDs(LED PCB).
 It’s primarily used in LED lights, lamps, tube lights, car lights, etc. LEDs dissipate a lot of heat, and they cannot work on common PCBs; thus, they need a metal core PCB.